nicolasdanelon/UnofficialDocs/source/extensibility/completions.rst

    `Sublime Text Documentation <http://www.sublimetext.com/docs/2/tab_completion.html>`_ Official documentation on this topic.

-Completions provide functionality in the spirit of IDEs to suggest terms and insert snippets.
+In the spirit of IDEs, completions provide functionality to suggest terms and insert snippets.
 Completions work through the completions list or, optionally, by pressing :kbd:`Tab`.

-Note that completions in the broader sense of *words that Sublime Text will look up and insert for you* are not limited to completions files, because other sources contribute to the list of words to be completed, namely:
+Note that, in the broader sense of *words that Sublime Text will look up and insert for you*, completions aren't limited to completions files, because other sources contribute to the list of words to be completed, namely:

 	 * Snippets
 	 * API-injected completions
 	 * Buffer contents

-However, ``.sublime-completions`` files are the most explicit way Sublime Text provides you to feed it completions.
-This topic deals with the creation of ``.sublime-completions`` files as well as with the interaction between all sources for completions.
+However, the most explicit way Sublime Text provides you to feed it completions is by ``.sublime-completions`` files.
+This topic deals with the creation of a ``.sublime-completions`` file as well as with the interactions among all sources for completions.